-The frictional behaviour experiments with dry sliding demonstrated a dependence on interface temperature as well as on rubbing velocity.
-Although this behaviour is not predicted by the original theories of macroscopic friction, the rubbing velocity dependence of friction coefficient can be explained by an analytical model where two plates are interconnected at the sliding interface with junctions, that continuously form and rupture during sliding.
-This model demonstrated qualitatively a dependence of frictional behaviour on sliding speed, with stick slip phenomena being responsible for this.
-It is proposed that the dependence on temperature can be attributed to similar mechanisms of junction formation and fracture and could be explored by its incorporation in the analytical contact model.
+The frictional behaviour experiments with dry sliding demonstrated dependence on interface temperature, as well as on rubbing velocity (see Figure 2).
+Although this behaviour is not predicted by the original theories of macroscopic friction, the rubbing velocity dependence of friction coefficient can be explained by an analytical microscopic model, where two plates are interconnected at the sliding interface with junctions that continuously form and rupture during sliding.
+This model demonstrated qualitatively a dependence of frictional behaviour on sliding speed, with stick-slip phenomena being responsible for this.
+It is suggested that the dependence on temperature can be attributed to similar mechanisms of junction formation and fracture and could be further explored by its incorporation in the analytical contact model.
+In this way, appropriate constitutive laws will be developed, at the microscale, which will assist the macroscopic continuum model in more accurately predicting frictional behaviour during linear friction welding for a range of materials and a range of conditions.
+Currently, work is under way for the derivation of such laws, which will parameterise the frictional behaviour dependence on sliding velocity, as well as interface temperature.